-In 2010, the Ministry procured 216 new ventilators.
-Since the inception of the stockpile, some ventilators have been decommissioned due to damage and with new ventilators purchased due to COVID-19 have been added Ventilators are stored in 25 Host Hospitals across all fourteen LHINs in the province.
+Since the inception of the stockpile, some ventilators have been decommissioned due to damage and with new ventilators purchased due to COVID-19 have been added Ventilators are stored in 25 Host Hospitals across all fourteen sub regions in the province.
+In 2021, the stockpile was expanded to include high flow nasal cannula devices that are also used to provide additional respiratory support to critical care patients.

 Each Host Hospital has a signed agreement with MOH outlining their accountabilities with respect to the provincial stockpile.
-The ventilators are stored within the Host Hospitals for distribution to surrounding hospitals when a request for ventilators has been received.
+The ventilators and HFNC system are stored within the Host Hospitals for distribution to hospitals when a request for ventilators/HFNC system has been received through CritiCall.

-Section V: Host Hospital Accountabilities, Maintenance, and Tracking
+8. Host Hospital Accountabilities, Maintenance, and Tracking

-A. Host Hospital Responsibilities
+Host Hospital Responsibilities